Destinations

 Credit: Okayama Prefecture Tourism Federation

-Just to the north of Soja City plains is mountainous, rural Takahashi City.
+Just to the North of Soja City plains is the mountainous, rural Takahashi City.
 Takahashi stretches far into the outskirts of the prefecture, but the main area is pocketed in a valley on the Takahashi River.
-Takahashi station boasts a modern library and Starbucks.

 However, the real draw of the town is one of Japan’s last original twelve castles - Bitchu Matsuyama Castle.
 It has withstood the test of time, towering over the town at 430 meters.
 Throughout the centuries, powers shifted and paved the way for several rulers of the keep.
 Now, the true king of the castle is Sanjuro - the regal, orange cat.